 CATCHING CONTENTMENT: HOW TO BE HOLY SATISFIED

-Coming on November 15th, 2018, available in Christian bookshops and online.
-You can pre-order it on Amazon here.
+Published by IVP and available now in Christian bookshops and online.
+You can order it on Amazon here.

 Here’s the description: